-The clause handles the legal exit.
-It doesn't handle the move.
+The diplomatic clause handles the legal exit.
+The move is a separate problem.

 You just got the news.
 A transfer, a redundancy, or a decision to head home.
 You know you can invoke the Diplomatic Clause in your tenancy.
 You've given notice, or you're about to.